Allard K. Lowenstein: Death

-Lowenstein was known for his ability to attract energetic young volunteers for his political causes.
-In the early 1960s, he briefly served as dean of Stern Hall, then a men's dormitory at Stanford University, during which time he met and befriended undergraduate students including David Harris and Dennis Sweeney.

 On March 14, 1980, Lowenstein was shot in his Manhattan office by Sweeney, who was mentally ill and believed that Lowenstein was plotting against him.
 Sweeney then calmly waited for the police to arrive.

-At Lowenstein's funeral in New York City on March 18, 1980, eulogies were delivered by William F. Buckley, Jr. and Senator Edward M. Kennedy.

-Lowenstein is buried in Arlington National Cemetery.

 Sweeney was found not guilty by reason of insanity and committed to full-time psychiatric treatment for schizophrenia.
 In 2000, a judge found that Sweeney was no longer a danger to society and granted him a conditional release.